-In practice, a volume of water from the amount available under the entitlement may only be assigned after the announced allocation.
-The volume assigned is therefore not affected by any increase in the announced allocation during the water year, the benefits of which go to the holder of the entitlement and not the person to whom the water has been assigned.
+The transfer of a volume of water from the amount available under the entitlement may only be assigned after the announced allocation.
+The volume assigned is not affected by any increase in the announced allocation during the water year, the benefits of which go to the holder of the entitlement and not the person to whom the temporary transfer of water has been assigned.

-The following table sets out the volumes of temporary transfers by year from 1July 2008 to 31 March 2012.
+The following table sets out the volumes of temporary transfers by year from 1July 2008 to 30 June 2012.